omerduzyol/LABjs/README.md

-LABjs (Loading And Blocking JavaScript)
+LABjs (Loading And Blocking JavaScript) with Failure Support
 =======================================

+I have added .fail() callback into the script chain.

 **NOTE: LABjs is still supported, and still encouraged to be used if it makes sense for your project.
 But, no further development beyond bug fixes is expected.
 LABjs is almost 4 years old, and has been stable (no bug fixes/patches) for almost 2 years.
 Thank you to the community for your support of this project over the last 4 years.**